ackinc/ollert/README.md

 - MongoDB: database; there must be a unique index on the `username` field of the `users` collection
 - Redis: for email-verification and password-reset token storage

-## To do

-- Move vars that should be in env out of the config file and into env